 The master stateroom is located in the bow area, forward of the main salon.
-The stateroom has a large berth set against the forward bulkhead with two storage drawers built into the aft end of the berth.
-Additional storage and the air conditioning unit is located in a compartment below the mattress.
-A carbon monoxide detector and an LCD television mounted to the aft bulkhead is standard equipment.
-The inverter for the TV is located behind an access panel in the cabinet for the DVD player and stereo.
-A folding curtain recessed into the cabinet just forward of the galley provides privacy.
+The stateroom has a large berth set against the forward bulkhead with a fold out cushion at the rear that swings up to extend the berth.
+The cushion is also the backrest for the forward lounge seat.
+Storage for dunnage and the dinette table is located below the large hatch near the rear of the V-berth.
+The optional cabin air conditioning unit is located in a compartment below the small hatch near the front of the berth.
+A reading light, the air conditioner control panel and an LCD television are on the rear bulkhead.
+The inverter for the TV is located in the equipment locker behind an access panel in the mid cabin.
+A folding curtain just forward of the galley provides privacy.